Rosettea/Hilbish/docs/api/hilbish/_index.md

 </a>
 </h4>

-Runs the `cb` function every `time` milliseconds.
+Runs the `cb` function every specified amount of `time`.
-This creates a timer that starts immediately.
+This creates a timer that ticking immediately.

 #### Parameters
 `function` **`cb`**

 `number` **`time`**
+Time in milliseconds.

 </div>